wavelet-lab/docs/source/intro/raspberrypi5.rst

 ====================

 .. note::
-   | To connect uSDR to Rasberry Pi 5 you need to use the MiniPCIe hat and MiniPCIe to M.2 E Key Adapter.
+   | To connect uSDR to Raspberry Pi 5 you need to use the MiniPCIe hat and MiniPCIe to M.2 E Key Adapter.
    | Please refer to the :doc:`/hardware/minipcieadapter` document and `M2 HAT+ <https://www.raspberrypi.com/documentation/accessories/m2-hat-plus.html>`_.

 .. note::